Meet Our Poets ~ Profiles M

 J T Milford

-J T Milford is a former CPA from Lake Charles, Louisiana, who has been writing poetry since he retired twenty years ago.
-"I really do not write poems," he states, "they seem to arrive and then demand to be written."
-He has "completed" his first book of poetry but has not published it as he claims it will be his only book and he is still writing.
+J T Milford began writing poetry when he retired as a CPA from public accounting twenty-two years ago.
+He has lived in Lake Charles, Louisiana most of his life and uses his life there as a background for his poetry.
+He states that he "really does not write poems; they seem to arrive and demand to be written."
+He is currently working to complete his first book of poems, many of which express his interest in light, music, nature and emotions.
 J T won first prize at the Nostalgia Press, an honorable mention at New Millennium Writings, and has also published poems in Lucidity, Avocet, Little Red Tree and Whispers.
 Read.

 Ben Miller is a poet, writer, and computer programmer who lives in the US Northern Plains.
 His poetry is ritualistic in nature and has previously appeared on his now retired blog; he has had fiction published in the second Third Eye Blind anthology.
 He began writing poetry as a teenager, on the suggestion of an English teacher and hasn't stopped since.
 As a form of expression, his poetry is a mixture of music, logic and storytelling, yet exists somewhere in the spaces between those entities.
 He is influenced by diverse poets such as Shakespeare, Blake, Yeats, Baudelaire, and Ferlinghetti.
 More words are in the works.
 Read.